inspektor-gadget/inspektor-gadget/docs/builtin-gadgets/top/file.md

 The `T` column indicates the type of the file: `R` for regular files, `S` for sockets, and `O` for other (including pipes).
-By default only regular files are shown; use the `-a` option to show all file types.
+By default only regular files are shown; use the `--all-files` option to show all file types.

 In another terminal, let's create our pod.
 It'll install `git` and then clone the linux source code.